olebole/irafdoc/doc/kpnoslit.refspectra.rst

   </pre>
   <p>
-  Because the reference spectrum list includes all spectra the warning messages <tt>"Not a reference spectrum"</tt> are printed with verbose output.
+  Because the reference spectrum list includes all spectra the warning messages <span style="font-family: monospace;">"Not a reference spectrum"</span> are printed with verbose output.
 Remember a reference spectrum is any spectrum which has a reference spectrum assigned which refers to itself.
   </p>
   <p>
   7. Assign reference spectra with weights using interpolation.
-In this example we want to sort by <tt>"ut"</tt> but this keyword value was recorded at the beginning of the integration.
+In this example we want to sort by <span style="font-family: monospace;">"ut"</span> but this keyword value was recorded at the beginning of the integration.
 So we first create an new keyword and then compute its value to be that of mid-exposure.
 The new keyword is then used as the sorting parameter.